Kingston Transit: Local

 Local routes operate Monday–Saturday from approximately 6:00 am to 11:00 pm and Sunday from 8:30 am to 8:30 pm.
-They run every 30 minutes Monday–Saturday before 7:00 pm, and every 60 minutes at all other times unless otherwise noted.
+Generally, peak schedule typically includes Monday–Saturday before 7:00 pm, whereas off peak are all other times.
+Routes often interline, and depending on location are either consistent (downtown, First Canada/Weller) or random (Cataraqui Centre, St. Lawrence College) as scheduling demands.